-• Troublemaker faceoffs happen when you challenge a Troublemaker during your Troublemaker Phase.
-(Remember, you can only challenge your opponent's Troublemakers or your own Villain Troublemakers.)

-• Problem faceoffs happen during the Score Phase when both you and your opponent are fulfilling the requirements for the same Problem.

-• Double Problem faceoffs happen during the Score Phase when you are fulfilling the requirements for both Problems (regardless of whether or not your opponent is fulfilling the requirements).
+- Troublemaker faceoffs happen when you challenge a Troublemaker during your Troublemaker Phase.
+(Remember, you can only challenge your opponent's Troublemakers or your own Villain Troublemakers.) - Problem faceoffs happen during the Score Phase if you confronted a Problem this turn and your opponent is fulfilling the requirements for the same Problem. - Double Problem faceoffs happen during the Score Phase when you have confronted both Problems this turn, regardless of whether or not your opponent is fulfilling the requirements.
+(Note that a double Problem faceoff is a type of Problem faceoff.)